How to get started with the Disaster Recovery solution for Performance Cloud VMware (NSX-T)

 Requirements

-- For now, there is no offer or SKU to enable in your account management portal Cumulus to get this feature.
+- For now, there is no offer or SKU to enable in your Cumulus account management portal to get this feature.
 Please contact your account manager for more information.

 - This guide assumes that you already have your production servers running in the primary site.